1 Samuel 20: Saul seeks to kill Jonathan (20:30–42)

-Jonathan opened the conversation with Saul by providing an excuse for David's absence, then with a defense of David (verse 32) echoing David's own words in verse 1, which moved from being a position of conciliator between David and Saul to be of David's defender under threat from his father (verses 30–33).
-Saul's fierce reply and attempt to kill Jonathan shows that David had little choice but to leave Saul's court and run away, not out of disloyalty nor for his own ambition, but due to events beyond his control.
-A promise is made by David to extend his covenant with Jonathan to include Jonatan's 'house' (verse 15) and his 'descendants' (verse 42), anticipating David's kindness to Jonathan's son, Mephibosheth (2 Samuel 9) and the survival of the house of Saul.
+Jonathan opened the conversation with Saul by providing an excuse for David's absence, then with a defense of David (verse 32) echoing David's own words in verse 1, which moved from being a position of conciliator between David and Saul to being David's defender under threat from his father (verses 30–33).
+Saul's fierce reply and attempt to kill Jonathan show that David had little choice but to leave Saul's court and run away, not out of disloyalty nor for his own ambition, but due to events beyond his control.
+A promise is made by David to extend his covenant with Jonathan to include Jonathan's "house" (verse 15) and his "descendants" (verse 42), anticipating David's kindness to Jonathan's son, Mephibosheth (2 Samuel 9), and the survival of the house of Saul.

-Verse 42
+Verse 41

 When the boy got there, David emerged from his concealment at the Negeb.
 He flung himself face down on the ground and bowed low three times.
 They kissed each other and wept together; David wept the longer.